mdrights/LiveSlak/README.txt

   The default is 4 for graphical login.

 kbd=fr xkb=ch,fr => Example of custom X keyboard layout.
+  The parameter xkb can be set to "XkbLayout,XkbVariant,XkbOptions".
   The boot menus will configure some of these for you but you can of course always modify the values.
+  Note that the optional XkbOptions can be several comma-separated values.
+  The XkbLayout and XkbVariant values must not contain commas.
+  You can set just the XkbVariant by adding something like "kbd=ch xkb=,fr"

+For example "xkb=ch,fr,compose:sclk,grp:alt_shift_toggle"
+Note that the XkbOptions can be several comma-separated values.
+The XkbLayout and XkbVariant values must not contain commas.

+You can still set just the XkbVariant by adding something like "kbd=ch xkb=,fr"

 livepw="somestring" => Change the password for user "live".
   The password is passed as a cleartext string.